Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ### The SCI encourages the use of granular data

 In calculating the SCI value, you SHOULD use the highest granularity data available to you to compute each of `O`, `E`, `I`, and `M`.
 In cases where temporal granular data is not available, annual values SHALL be used which are the lowest acceptable level of granularity.

-### Reporting the SCI value

-- You MUST report the `CI` value and you SHOULD report the `C` value but if you are unable to report the `C` value, you MUST provide a reason for why you are unable to do so.
-- You SHOULD use a value for `R` from the specified [preset list](#preset-list-for-baselines) to compute `CI` but if you choose to use another value for `R`, you MUST provide a reason for that choice.

 ## Boundaries